IvanR-Vecerina/API-2021-HTTP/2. Dynamic HTTP server (express.js)/README.md

 New container and Image to make a server that returns dynamic content.
 I created [`Express.js`](https://expressjs.com/) server running on port 3000, inside a _Docker_ container of image `http_infra/dynamic_http`, built in folder `Docker`.
 Server use `Node.js` to manage dependencies.
-(Make sure to run `npm install` command in the folder containing package.json file if you don't have the `node_module`folder.
 _Docker_ image is based on `node:16.13.2`.
 Container is exposed from port 9090 of docker virtual machine.